Course syllabus for Psychological Treatment, Including Psychotherapy

 c) compulsory session reports, journal notes and treatment report(s)

-Module 2, Clinical skills, clinical evaluation, psychotherapy research and implementation
+Module 2, Clinical skills, clinical evaluation and psychotherapy research

 a) written assignment and reflection, is graded U or G